Hyraze/GraphQL-API-salesforce/README.md

-# GraphQL-API-salesforce
+# GraphQL-API-salesforce(Under Development)
-A GraphQL API Integrated with Salesforce
+**A GraphQL API Integrated with Salesforce**

-**Under Development(Feel free to fork and contribute to the project**
+Feel free to fork and contribute to the project